-Over 10 million taxpayers have something more than just a regular income taxed under PAYE and interest on savings.
+Over 10 million taxpayers have something more than just a regular income taxed under PAYE or income which will be covered by the Savings and Dividend Allowances.
 Instead they might have income from their own business or receive rent from a property.
-Alternatively, it may be that their income is significant enough to attract higher or additional rate tax so that the tax deducted at source on their savings income is insufficient.
+Alternatively, it may be that their savings or dividend income is significant enough to result in tax being payable at the basic, higher or additional rates of tax.
 These taxpayers may be asked to complete a self assessment return each year and then they will have direct contact with HMRC.